Hike Great Falls Park with kids

 The River Trail

-• The River trail is the perfect hike with the kiddos, especially if they love climbing.
-Just be sure to keep an eye out as there are steep cliffs with no barriers for protection.
+- The River trail is the perfect hike for the kiddos, especially if they love climbing.
+Just be sure to keep an eye out as there are cliffs with no barriers for protection.

-• The River trail is a pretty moderate hike, with lots of rocks and steep cliffs, but is totally doable with kids.
-Our little one had a blast climbing the rocks, and you get the most amazing views of the falls and the Mather gorge from here.
+- The River Trail is a pretty moderate hike, with lots of rocks and steep cliffs, but is doable with kids.
+Our little one had a blast climbing the rocks, and you get the most amazing views of the falls and the Mather Gorge from here.

 The Patowmack Canal Trail